AngeloJacobo/Customize-Android-Apps/README.md

 This will change the name from `AnyDesk` to `My App`.
 For sanity check if the app name is changed, look for the `app_name` under `strings.xml` again.
 The string value must now match your desired new app name.
 ![image](https://user-images.githubusercontent.com/87559347/197371581-0bda9b5d-ac99-48db-a811-bed16200f035.png)

 6. We can now convert the decompiled codes back to `.apk` file.
-Go back to Easy APK tool, change the compile name, then cick on Compile to compile it back to apk file.
+Go back to `Easy APK tool`, change the compile name, then cick on Compile to compile it back to apk file.
 The generated `.apk` file will be created under `/2-Recompiled APKs/`.
 ![image](https://user-images.githubusercontent.com/87559347/197329747-74eacbf7-affe-4353-b419-df8397264f2e.png)

 7. Install the `.apk` to your phone.
 Done!
 As shown below, the app name is changed from `AnyDesk` to `My App`.